-Malaysia is not only heaven for food, they also produces great cooks!
-You will find that the street food in Malaysia are always so tasty and yummy.
-The food are also prepared on the spot, which maintains the freshness.
+Malaysia is not only heaven for food, they also produce great cooks!
+You will find that the street food in Malaysia is always so tasty and yummy.
+The food is also prepared on the spot, which maintains the freshness.

-Street food in Malaysia are not always fried and one dimensional (non healthy).
-With the diverse food influence, they also offers healthier options such as salads (kerabu), grilled meat, fresh fruit and vegetables.
-You will still get to sample exotic flavours sans the worry about expanding your waist line.
+Street food in Malaysia is not always fried and one dimensional (non-healthy).
+With the diverse food influence, they also offer healthier options such as salads (kerabu), grilled meat, fresh fruit, and vegetables.
+You will still get to sample exotic flavors sans the worry about expanding your waistline.

 They Speak English

-Most Malaysians speaks English albeit a little limited sometimes.
+Most Malaysians speak English albeit a little limited sometimes.
 They will be more than happy to answer your query in English and give you a little explanation about the food they sell.

 Malaysians are also creative with the ingredients and food combinations.
 They are always coming up with cool and interesting food combinations.
-Usually an east meets west combination such as coconut milkshake, fried banana with cheese, Malaysian style burgers.
-But the thing is… they always seems to work!
+Usually, an east meets west combination such as coconut milkshake, fried banana with cheese, Malaysian style burgers.
+But the thing is… they always seem to work!
 We have not found one we don’t like yet so far!

-Each serves are not only cheap, they often big enough to share between 2 people.
+Each servings are not only cheap, they often big enough to share between 2 people.
 So we often purchase one of everything so we are able to try them all!

 Malaysian vendors are quite particular about Food presentation.
 Not necessarily to the point of discipline like the Japanese, but they make sure that foods are always displayed in an attractive manner.